Sooty tyrannulet

 The sooty tyrannulet (Serpophaga nigricans) is a species of bird in the family Tyrannidae, the tyrant flycatchers.
 It is small, usually weighing 9 grams with a length of 12 centimeters, and has gray or brownish-grey feathers with black tail feathers.

 It is found in Argentina, Brazil, and Uruguay; also southern Paraguay.
 A small extension of its range is in southeastern Bolivia.

 Its natural habitats are subtropical or tropical moist shrubland, rivers, and swamps.

+Taxonomy

+The sooty tyrannulet was first described by the French ornithologist Louis Pierre Vieillot based on observations by the Spanish military officer Félix de Azara from 1805.
+Azara gave it the name "Tachuri obscurito menor".
+In 1817, Vieillot gave it the scientific name Sylvia nigricans.
+In 1927, the ornithologist Carl Eduard Hellmayr placed the sooty tyrannulet in the genus Serpophaga with the name Serpophaga nigricans.
+It does not have any subspecies.
+It was once thought be most closely related to Urich's tyrannulet, however a mitochondrial DNA study has shown that it is most closely related to the torrent tyrannulet.